WalkerDongGithub/Walker-DB/README.md

 # 12/7/2021
 Upload the LRU Algorithm, which implements the base function of the LRU page replacement algorithm and passes the basis test.
 Hope that it doesn't have any bug.

+# 12/16/2021
+Update the names that don't keep in touch with the context.h.